-GABA acts as a break in the brain to calm the specific parts of the nervous system tied to a panic reaction.
+GABA acts as a "brake" in the brain to calm the specific parts of the nervous system tied to a panic reaction.

 Adrenaline and glutamate are usually the opposing force to GABA but a balance is ideal.

-In mice that have a gene for GABA signalling knocked out, they display the expected fear and anxiety response.
+In mice that have a gene for GABA signaling knocked out, they display the expected fear and anxiety response:

-Look no further than the current regiment to treat anxiety...benzodiazepines.
+Look no further than the current regimen to treat anxiety...benzodiazepines.